mpflynnx/beginning-c-plus-plus-programming/docs/section9.md

 ```

 Can use the `auto` keyword, the compiler will automatically detect the type, based on the collection.
+Recommended when there is no need for an index variable such as `unsigned i`

 ```c
 #include <iostream>